dgroomes/hadoop-playground/README.md

       ```
 * Inspect the custom image (useful for debugging when experimenting with the "ENTRYPOINT"):
     * `docker inspect hadoop-playground | jq`
+* From Hadoop docs:
+    * > In general, it is recommended that HDFS and YARN run as separate users.
+In the majority of installations, HDFS processes execute as ‘hdfs’.
+YARN is typically using the ‘yarn’ account.

 ## Wish List